foxhound87/mobx-react-form/docs/DefiningFields.md

 ### Using Declarative Validation Rules (DVR)

-You can also define **related** fields to validate defining a `defaults` object to pass to the form initializer:
+You can also define **related** fields to validate defining a `related` object to pass to the form initializer:

 ```javascript
 const fields = ['email', 'password'];